Efficient Methods for Non-stationary Online Learning: The Reduction Mechanism and Dynamic Regret Minimization

-For convex and smooth functions,~\citet{JMLR:sword++} demonstrate that a similar two-layer structure can attain an $\O(\sqrt{(F_T + P_T)(1+P_T)})$ small-loss dynamic regret under a suitable setting of the step size pool $\H$ and time-varying learning rates for the meta-algorithm $\{\epsilon_t\}_{t=1}^T$, where $F_T = \sum_{t=1}^T f_t(\u_t)$ is the cumulative loss of the comparators.
+For smooth functions,~\citet{JMLR:sword++} demonstrate that an $\O(\sqrt{(F^{\u}_T + P_T)(1+P_T)})$ small-loss dynamic regret can be achieved where $F^{\u}_T = \sum_{t=1}^T f_t(\u_t)$ is the cumulative loss of the dynamic comparators.
 This bound safeguards the minimax rate in the worst case, while it can be much smaller than $\O(\sqrt{T(1+P_T)})$ bound in the benign environments.